Call Bliss Help

-While Blacklist Mode is active, the Allowed tab becomes the ‘Blacklist’ tab and displays only those callers who you want suppressed.
+While Excludelist Mode is active, the Allowed tab becomes the ‘Excludelist’ tab and displays only those callers who you want suppressed.
 You can add callers to this list by tapping the ‘Add Caller’ button.

 Collections of people whose calls you want (or don’t want) to receive

 Groups are useful for making it easy to allow or disallow calls from multiple people at the same time (e.g. Coworkers while you’re working on that big project or classmates while studying for an exam).

 Active Groups display a checkmark in their checkbox.
 Tap a Group’s checkbox to activate or deactivate it.
 Groups attached to Places are automatically activated when you enter that Place so its callers will be able to reach you, and the Group’s checkmark will be green to indicate it was activated by the current Place.

 Active Groups will also appear in the Allowed tab, and can be deactivated there by removing them from the Allowed list.

 Tapping a Group’s title will open it’s Editor, allowing you to change it’s name and add or remove callers.

 Active groups will be deactivated while a Mode is on, turning the Mode off will re-activate them.

 Allowing Call Bliss to automatically manage allowed callers using your location

 Places are locations that automatically activate specific callers and Groups.
 Save Places for common locations (home, office, school, etc.), to have Call Bliss automatically update allowed callers when entering them.
 You will see a flashing green locational arrow next to the currently active Place in the Places list.
 If you are not in a saved Place, the Everywhere Else Place’s icon will flash.